 Beyond the free games, the next big perk is a monthly selection of free in-game items for some of the biggest titles around - usually free skins, vehicles, loot, or in-game currency, with a few Twitch Prime exclusives.

-Other games you can get various free loot, skins, and other perks for include World of Tanks, Smite, League of Legends, Apex Legends and much more - though this can change each month, so check regularly for what's available at any given time.
+Other games you can get various free loot, skins, and other perks for currently include GTA Online, Red Dead Redemption, Madden, Apex Legends and much more - though this can change each month, so check regularly for what's available at any given time.

 There are benefits within Twitch itself too.
 The big one is ad-free viewing, so your Let’s Plays will be entirely uninterrupted, but you also get exclusive emotes, chat colours, a royal chat badge, and a new channel subscription every month.